-Milling malt the correct way is crucial to the brewing process; mess it up and you’re going to see issues from mash tun to finished beer.
+Milling malt the correct way is crucial to the beer brewing process; mess it up and, you’re going to see issues from mash tun to finished beer.
 Done right every time, your mash is going to be consistent which makes for consistent beers.

 This article is aimed at brewers, quality managers and brewery managers who want to understand the art and science of milling malt, and when you should graduate to owning a mill and doing it yourself.